Pellet Wood Stove- Safe and Eco-Friendly Home Heating System

 What is a Pellet Wood Stove?

-A pellet wood stove is made of thick metal but is quite compact.
-It uses wood pellets instead of logs as fuel.
+A pellet wood stove is an eco-friendly heating system that makes use of wood pellets instead of logs as fuel.
 These pellets measure about half an inch long and are made from saw dust, wood shavings and other sawmill by products.
-However before purchasing a pellet wood stove be sure to check if it bears a permanent “U.S. Environmental Protection Agency" label.
-This indicates that the stove underwent EPA accredited laboratory testing for the updated standards in wood burning emissions.
+The stove is constructed from thick metal but is quite compact and cost-efficient.
+To make sure you’re purchasing the right pellet wood stove, the unit you’re about to buy should bear a permanent “U.S. Environmental Protection Agency" label.
+This indicates that the stove underwent EPA accredited laboratory testing and meets the updated standards for wood burning emissions.

 Types of Pellet Stoves

-Like any other products, pellet wood stoves have their advantages and disadvantages and perhaps you should check them out first.
+Like any other product, this type of wood stove appliance has its advantages and disadvantages; perhaps you should check them out first.

 Advantages of Pellet Wood Stoves